-It’s hard to express just how important reading Capoeira books and articles is.
-It’s not enough to just watch people on youtube.
+It's hard to express just how important reading Capoeira books is.
+It's not enough to just watch people on youtube.
 You need to educate yourself as well.
 Here are some of my favorite Capoeira books.
 There are many others not available online or at books stores near you, but ask fellow capoeiristas to borrow a copy.
 Request these books be made in digital format.
 Books are meant to spread education to the public so look at some of the ones below.
-Pick one out and start reading!
+I suggest starting from the top and working your way down, but feel free to pick any book that catches your eye.

 This book is written by one of the most respected mestre of capoeira, Mestre Acordeon.
 Also known as Bira Almeida.
 This book takes the reader through the history of Capoeira from the colonization of Brazil to the twentieth century in Bahia.
 Mestre Acordeon does this from the perspective of someone who has one of the most impressive pedigrees of any Capoeirista.
 In the 1970's, Mestre Acordeon came to the United States, which gives a unique perspective to the book as someone who's grown up in Brazil learning Capoeira, but has travelled to the united state and has an understanding of both cultures.